OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 - **Rooting/Jailbreaking**: When an app detects a rooted or jailbroken device, inform the user of the fact that certain high-risk actions will carry additional risk due to the jailbroken/rooted status of the device.
 - **Specific credentials**: When a user gets a recovery code, a password or a pin from the application (or sets one), instruct the user to never share this with anyone else and that only the app will request it.
 - **Application distribution**: In case of a high-risk application it is recommended to communicate what the official way of distributing the app is.
 Otherwise, users might use other channels in which they download a compromised version of the application.

+#### Access to device-data

+Allthough partially covered by the Google Play Store and the Apple App Store, you still need to explain to the user which services your app consumes and why.
+For instance: does your app require access to the contact list?
+Explain the user why.
+Does your app need access to location services of the device?
+Explain the user why.
+Does your app use device-identifiers to identify the device?
+Explain the user why your app needs to do that.

 #### Other information you have to share (OSS information)